 He died at the age of 70 on Nov.
 4, 1990.
 He rests for eternity in Calvary Cemetery in Charleroi.

 ~ Daughter Pauline (Younkin) Bartack (or "Bartock") ~

 Daughter Pauline Younkin (1923- ? ) was born in 1923 and grew up in Charleroi.

 [Note -- Click here for the Younkin DNA study webpage.]

-This article is based on "Charleroi Charley's Prolific Pen," in the 1994 edition of the "new" Younkin Family News Bulletin.
+This biography originated with Mark A. Miner's article, "Charleroi Charley's Prolific Pen," published in the 1994 edition of the "new" Younkin Family News Bulletin.